SergeoLacruz/inventree-zebra-plugin/README.md

 ## How it works
 First import all the stuff you need.
 Here we use the translation mechanism from Django for multi language support.
 The import the InvenTree libs and everything you need for plugin.
-Here we have zpl for the Zebra bitmaps and socket for the IP connection to the printer.
+Here we have ZPL for the Zebra bitmaps and socket for the IP connection to the printer.

 The next part is this: